yupswing/akifox-asynchttp/README.md

 					   		if (response.isOK) {
 					   			// A Good response
 					   			// isOK == true if status is >= 200 and < 400
-					   			// if autoParse is enabled and parsing fails, isOK will be false

 					   			// An unique ID that match the request.fingerprint var fingerprint:String = response.fingerprint;